 After the worship and celebration of Asclepius concentrated in the bigger inland sanctuary, the old harbour city turned into a holiday centre for the Roman patriots.
 Luxurious private villas were built.
 One of them sank a couple of metres below sea level during an earthquake, and can still be seen underwater.
 The sunken city is not quite a city, but it’s fascinating to snorkel among the stone walls, tiled patios and huge ceramic storage jars, all dating from the 2nd century CE.

 The ceramic jars are more than a metre wide.
 That’s a lot of wine, olives and whatever the Roman patriot must have grown in his orchard and offered to his guests.

-The well-to-do of today, just like their ancient predecessors, enjoy their summer days in Epidavros.
+The well-to-do of today (and some more ordinary folks), just like their ancient predecessors, enjoy their summer days in Epidavros.
 A superyacht parked close to the shore, Aina and her friends in front of the beach.

 After a couple of very warm, sunny days the wind started to blow strongly from the north.
 The anchorage was a fairly sheltered place to sit out the windy, rainy weather, and eventually, the summer came back.
 We weighed anchor and headed back east.
 Our next stop would be the island of Aegina – more about that next time!

 Find out more about the anchorage of Ancient Epidavros on Noforeingland!

 - Delos – the Sacred Island of Apollo January 25, 2022